bakks/mongo-proxy/README.md

 Testing
 -------

 Running the unit tests requires a MongoDB instance at port 27018 (nonstandard) and nothing at port 27017.
-The tests userspec, so you can run with `bundle exec rspec`.
+The tests use rspec, so you can run with `bundle exec rspec`.

 License
 -------